-For 38 years the Orlandi family has sought answers to one of Italy's greatest mysteries, now the subject of new Netflix series.
+For almost four decades the Orlandi family has sought answers to one of Italy's greatest mysteries, now the subject of new Netflix series.

 The daughter of an employee at the Vatican Bank, Orlandi vanished without a trace as she was on her way home to the Vatican after a flute lesson at her music school in Rome on 22 June 1983.

 Over the decades there have been numerous false leads relating to Orlandi's mysterious disappearance but they have always come to a dead end.

 In 2019 the Vatican opened two tombs in the Teutonic Cemetery, adjacent to St Peter's, following an anonymous tip-off received by the family of the missing girl.